The Last Command (1955 film): John Wayne

 The project first emerged at Republic Films in 1948 as The Alamo, written by Patrick Ford, John Ford's son as a vehicle for the studio's biggest star, John Wayne.
 In 1950 it was announced Wayne would produce, direct and star in the film.
 The project was going to be filmed after Wayne did The Quiet Man for Republic; Paul Fix and James Edward Grant had reworked the script.

 "I've always wanted to direct ever since I came into pictures", said Wayne, who had just begun producing with The Bullfighter and the Lady.
 He planned to make the film in Tucana, Mexico.
 Robert Clarke was announced for a key role.

 However Republic Pictures head Herbert Yates and Wayne clashed.
 Wayne wanted to film the project in Mexico but Yates wanted to shoot it in Texas.
 Wayne was also unhappy that Yates wanted the actor to make the film for Republic, instead of making it for Wayne's company and distribute through Republic.
 It resulted in Wayne leaving Republic, an association that had existed since 1935, despite the fact that Wayne had a contract to make three more films for the studio.

 "Yates will have to make me a darned good offer to make another picture with him.
 I'm fed up with him", said Wayne.

-Five years later Wayne would play Davy Crockett in, as well as direct, the three-hour-plus Todd-AO production The Alamo, released by United Artists, that featured many elements of The Last Command but was also flawed with historical inaccuracies in its screenplay.
+Five years later Wayne would play Davy Crockett in, as well as direct, the three-hour-plus Todd-AO production The Alamo, released by United Artists, that featured many elements of The Last Command but was also bloated and flawed with historical inaccuracies in its screenplay.

 Shooting

 Yates decided to rework the Alamo project with other actors.
 Republic were not making many films in 1954 but the Alamo project was key to the year.
 The movie was also known as The Unconquered Territory, The Texian, The Alamo and San Antonio Bexar.
 Frank Lloyd became attached to direct.
+It would be the last production for Lloyd as a director, as he retired soon after re-marrying in 1955; Lloyd died in 1960.

 Filming started February 1955.
 William Witney shot the battle scenes near Fort Clark, Texas.

 San Antonio's Sol Frank Uniform company made uniforms for the extras depicting the Mexican Army.
 For the foot soldiers 260 uniforms in sky blue, a color designed for the benefit of the Trucolor cameras, with red facings and 160 red uniforms with blue facings for the mounted soldiers.